bsmg/beat-saber-community-wiki/support.md

 After adding verbose to your game hopefully it will display any errors regarding your avatars, sabers, and songs although it may not show 100% of the time for avatars and sabers, you may have to remove all your avatars/sabers and try them one by one to see which one breaks the game.
-//add wahtever fuckin else u want in here, and please add more to this as this can get confusing.

 ## Deleting Your LocalLow Beatsaber Data
 This will delete your scores and local data but not your online scores or anything like that.